First Fleet: Leaving Portsmouth

 Phillip first tried to get the fleet to sail on 10 May, but a dispute by sailors of the Fishburn about pay, they refused to leave until resolved.
 The fleet finally left Portsmouth, England on 13 May 1787.
 The journey began with fine weather, and thus the convicts were allowed on deck.
 The Fleet was accompanied by the armed frigate HMS Hyaena until it left English waters.
 On 20 May 1787, one convict on Scarborough reported a planned mutiny; those allegedly involved were flogged and two were transferred to Prince of Wales.
 In general, however, most accounts of the voyage agree that the convicts were well behaved.
 On 3 June 1787, the fleet anchored at Santa Cruz at Tenerife.
 Here, fresh water, vegetables and meat were brought on board.
 Phillip and the chief officers were entertained by the local governor, while one convict tried unsuccessfully to escape.
 On 10 June they set sail to cross the Atlantic to Rio de Janeiro, taking advantage of favourable trade winds and ocean currents.

 The weather became increasingly hot and humid as the Fleet sailed through the tropics.
 Vermin, such as rats, and parasites such as bedbugs, lice, cockroaches and fleas, tormented the convicts, officers and marines.
 Bilges became foul and the smell, especially below the closed hatches, was over-powering.
 While Phillip gave orders that the bilge-water was to be pumped out daily and the bilges cleaned, these orders were not followed on Alexander and a number of convicts fell sick and died.
 Tropical rainstorms meant that the convicts could not exercise on deck as they had no change of clothes and no method of drying wet clothing.
 Consequently, they were kept below in the foul, cramped holds.
 On the female transports, promiscuity between the convicts, the crew and marines was rampant, despite punishments for some of the men involved.
 In the doldrums, Phillip was forced to ration the water to three pints a day.

 The Fleet reached Rio de Janeiro on 5 August and stayed for a month.
 The ships were cleaned and water taken on board, repairs were made, and Phillip ordered large quantities of food.
 The women convicts' clothing had become infested with lice and was burnt.
 As additional clothing for the female convicts had not arrived before the Fleet left England, the women were issued with new clothes made from rice sacks.
 While the convicts remained below deck, the officers explored the city and were entertained by its inhabitants.
 A convict and a marine were punished for passing forged quarter-dollars made from old buckles and pewter spoons.
+Ellen Fraser, mother of the second child of English parents born in the colony (John Fraser born 7 June 1789), is thought to be the female convict transferred from the "Prince of Wales" to the " Charlotte" during the stop over in Rio on 13 August 1787.
+Her husband, William Fraser was a convict on "Charlotte".